marekolsak/gpu-ratemeter/README.md

 - `-freq=N`: the GPU frequency in MHz, which causes results to be reported in units/clock instead of billion units/second (ignored when reporting memory bandwidth)
 - `-maxrate=N`: the maximum rate in units/clock, which causes results to be reported as % of the maximum rate instead of units/clock (ignored when reporting memory bandwidth)

 Example: `gpu-ratemeter -freq=2390 -maxrate=128 vk.pix` measures pixel thoughput with Vulkan and reports numbers as % of the maximum rate assuming a constant GPU frequency.
-In this case, the frequency is set to 2390 MHz, which converts samples/s to samples/clock, and the maximum rate is set to 128 samples/clock, which converts samples/clock to % of the maximum rate, which is the most readable way to present the results. (e.g. 100 is full rate, 50 is 1/2 rate, 25 is 1/4 rate)
+In this case, the frequency is set to 2390 MHz, which converts samples/s to samples/clock, and the maximum rate is set to 128 samples/clock, which converts samples/clock to % of the maximum rate (e.g. 100 is full rate, 50 is 1/2 rate, 25 is 1/4 rate).

 > [!warning]
 > The app currently expects that most features supported by desktop GPUs are supported.

+# How it works

+- Results are calculated from GPU timestamps.
+- Each test contains a warm-up phase where N initial iterations are discarded.
+- % progress is printed while building pipelines and executing tests.
+Results are only printed at the end (unless the test suite has multiple stages).
+- The execution time should not exceed 2 minutes on a decent desktop GPU.
+- The app is windowless and doesn't even register with the window system where that's possible.
+- If needed for debugging or developing new tests, it can save any rendered image to a PNG and open it in an image viewer.

 # Test suites